miayam/miayam.github.io/_posts/2017-06-07-day7-javascript-challenge.md

   console.log(her);
 {% endhighlight %}

 I recently hate her, チージア セリーナ.
 I don't know why she is so sensitive.
 Overreacting over something that has nothing to do with her.
 What a weak soul.
-She is fragile and emotional because she is the youngest (only 23).
+She is fragile and emotional (she is only 23).
 I really want to delete her from the list.
 How could I do that if I would?

 {% highlight js %}
   var herIndex = crushes.findIndex(function (crush) {